LargePepsiBottle/UsefullAHK/README.md

 doesnt work very often but works sometimes

 **autoclicking**
-spamclicking on either left or right click every 50ms, toggled on and off by pressing Win+Ctrl+rightclick or leftclick
+spamclicking on either left or right click every 50ms by holding the respective key, toggled on and off by pressing Win+Ctrl+rightclick or leftclick